 - Connections to malicious websites should be automatically blocked

-The risk of cybersecurity breeches can be further reduced by ensuring that all software is kept up to date with the latest patches.
-Patches are vital to fix any security flaws within software and evolve over time to offer the best protection.
+The risk of cybersecurity breaches can be further reduced by ensuring that all software is kept up to date with the latest patches.
+Patches are vital to fix any security flaws within the software and evolve over time to offer the best protection.

 - All software kept up to date